masscollabs/masscollabs/CODE_OF_CONDUCT.md

 A copy of the license is included in the section entitled "GNU Free Documentation License".

-# Masscollabs Services Code of Conduct
+# Masscollabs Services Code of Conduct Scope

 * This code of conduct file is licensed under the terms of GFDLv1.3 or any later.
-* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) and [amassivus](https://www.github.com/amassivus) organizations.
+* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) and [amassivus](https://www.github.com/amassivus) and [godigitalist](https://github.com/godigitalist) organizations.

 ## Why we are writing a Code of Conduct and why it is so important